Brake Master Cylinder

 Brake Master Cylinder at 1A Auto

 The brake master cylinder actually contains two cylinders with two pistons, known as a tandem master cylinder.
-This is how it sends fluid to two sets of brakes: the front and the rear.
+This is how it sends fluid to the front and the rear brakes.
 The pressure generated by the first cylinder pushes the piston in the second.
 Fluid will flow through both lines, activating the front and rear brakes.
 Internal valves determine how much pressure is sent to each brake.

 The brake master cylinder can be found inside the engine compartment, attached to the firewall, opposite the brake pedal.
 In a manual transmission vehicle, it is next to the clutch master cylinder, further to the passenger’s side of the vehicle.
 The fluid is contained in a plastic reservoir, which is often mounted on top of the master cylinder.

 How do I know if my brake master cylinder needs to be replaced?

 Over time, the seals inside the master cylinder can break down from use and cause fluid to leak out of the system.
 Signs of fluid leaking along the firewall or inside the vehicle by the brake pedal will indicate that the brake master cylinder needs to be replaced.
 Without proper fluid levels in the system, the brake pedal can feel soft and not allow for proper movement of the brake.
 A soft pedal is an early sign that something can be wrong with the brake master cylinder.
 If the pedal feels “spongy” when you press it, this can indicate that there is air in the hydraulic system.
 If the pedal sinks to the floor and stays there when you take your foot off, then there is definitely a leak in the brake system.

 Because of the potential danger to yourself or other drivers, any problems with your brakes should be diagnosed and fixed as quickly as possible.

 Can I replace a brake master cylinder myself?